When done well, it adds utility, guides, empowers, delights, and ultimately leads to sales.

 However, what’s not disputable is the fact that best content marketing brands have a clearly defined business purpose, which is articulated and extended through content.

-And as you’ll see from the examples below, their content is genuinely audience-centric.
+They have embedded a sophisticated strategy, and as you’ll see from the examples below, their content is genuinely audience-centric.

 Merging authentic content with your product is a perfect match